marmelab/react-admin/docs/SelectColumnsButton.md

 );
 ```

 **Tip:** You may need to clear your local storage to reflect the changes, as react-admin saves the computed column names in the Store.
-For the same reason, you users may need to log out and in again to see the changes.
+For the same reason, your users may need to log out and in again to see the changes.
 Alternatively, you can leverage [Store Invalidation](./Store.md#store-invalidation) to do it automatically.